zeroamplitude/Crunch-Platform/README.md

 	3) Launch the Java-Python Gateway

-		You will only need to run Pyva.java this program will take care of calling your algorithms from Player1.java and Player2.java
+		You will need to run Pyva.java before the CramClient.py this program will take care of calling your algorithms from Player1.java and Player2.java.
+Keep it running in a seperate terminal while you are connected to the network.

 			java -cp '.:py4j0.9.jar' Pyva.java

-	4) Launch
+	4) Launch the CramClient.py in a seperate terminal

+			python CramClient.py

+	5) Launch the second client CramClient2.py in anouther terminal

+			python CramClient2.py

 5) :